 Lets get started with my favourite tools/methods/philosophies that have actually been effective at improving productivity.

 Meditation offers so many benefits way beyond productivity and the world would be a better place if everybody took just 5 minutes each day to practice it.
 There’s a reason why Google employees meditate and practice mindfulness and that’s because it helps improve their mental energy and focus whilst often providing clarity in moments of “no mind”.
-I can’t tell you the amount of times I have came up with solutions or great ideas whilst meditating, this almost never happens when I am stuck in front of my computer working.
+I can’t tell you the number of times I have come up with solutions or great ideas whilst meditating, this almost never happens when I am stuck in front of my computer working.
 The biggest benefit is it allows you to clear your mind, leaving you more mental capacity to work on your tasks.
 For that reason, meditating first thing in the morning before starting your work is a very powerful way to start your day.

 To get started I firstly recommend The Power of Now book by Eckhart Tolle, it’s one of those that really is life changing.
 Secondly, for guided meditation you can use Headspace, which you can install on your phone and has a large library of meditation sessions.